sorend/addo2020-notes/README.md

          * [How to Build Better Software with the Scientific Method](README.md#how-to-build-better-software-with-the-scientific-method)
          * [Our DevOps Journey is Incomplete without Data](README.md#our-devops-journey-is-incomplete-without-data)

+## General

+### Structure:

+* 6 tracks (CI/CD, Cultural transformation, DevSecOps, Government, Modern Infrastructure, and SRE)
+* Each track consists of 26 sessions of 30min each.
+* 6 keynotes of 50min each.

+### Recorded sessions

+Link to all sessions: https://content.sonatype.com/l/addo-2020-on-demand

 ## Sessions